microsoft/vscode-docs/api/extension-guides/web-extensions.md

 * Use the `virtualWorkspace` context variable to find out if the current workspace is a non-file system workspace.
 * Use `resourceScheme` to check if the current resource is a `file` resource.
 * Use `shellExecutionSupported` if there is a platform shell present.
-* Implement alternative command handles that show a dialog to explain why the command is not applicable.
+* Implement alternative command handlers that show a dialog to explain why the command is not applicable.

 WebWorkers can be used as an alternative to forking processes.
 We have updated several language servers to run as web extensions, including the built-in [JSON](https://github.com/microsoft/vscode/tree/main/extensions/json-language-features), [CSS](https://github.com/microsoft/vscode/tree/main/extensions/css-language-features) and [HTML](https://github.com/microsoft/vscode/tree/main/extensions/html-language-features) language servers.
 The [Language Server Protocol](#language-server-protocol-in-web-extensions) section below gives more details.